 He holds a Master of Science, Community Health in Developing Countries of the London School of Hygiene and Tropical Medicine.

 Before moving to England, he worked as a public health specialist and epidemiologist for The Hague City Health (GGD Den Haag) in the Netherlands.

-Gilles is a member of the Health Inequalities Standing Group of the RCGP and was a Trustee of Medact, an international health policy and advocacy charity.
+Gilles was a member of the Health Inequalities Standing Group of the RCGP and a Trustee of Medact, a UK international health policy and advocacy charity.
 He has represented Dutch and British non-governmental organisations at trade and health-related meetings of UN organisations and other international events.

 His current interests include global aspects of commercialisation of health care including use of NHS and other health care data and access to medicines, pharmaceutical R&D, intellectual property rights and global justice.
 He is the external examiner for the University of Leeds Intercalated BSc in International Health.
 Gilles is married to a GP and they have 3 children.